Year-Round Training and Events for Successful Programs and Projects

 The ANA Western Region offers live and in-person training events year-round on a variety of topics.
 While these events are free, attendees are responsible for the travel and per diem costs associated with attendance.
 Early registration is recommended because trainings are subject to cancellation due to low enrollment.
 Please do not make travel arrangements until we are sure the training will be held.

-Upcoming Project Planning and Development Trainings:
+Project Planning and Development Training will begin in late Summer.

 Types of Training We Offer: